OWASP/API-Security/2019/en/src/0xa5-missing-function-resource-level-access-control.md

 * The enforcement mechanism(s) should deny all access by default, requiring explicit grants to specific roles for access to every function.
-* Review your API endpoints against function level access control flaws, while keeping in mind the business logic of the application and groups hierarchy.
+* Review your API endpoints against function level authorization flaws, while keeping in mind the business logic of the application and groups hierarchy.
-* Make sure that all of your administrative controllers inherit from an administrative abstract controller that implements access control checks based on the user’s group/role.
+* Make sure that all of your administrative controllers inherit from an administrative abstract controller that implements authorization checks based on the user’s group/role.
-* Make sure that administrative functions inside a regular controller implements access control checks based on the user’s group and role.
+* Make sure that administrative functions inside a regular controller implements authorization checks based on the user’s group and role.

 ## References